openfaas/faas/README.md

 There are three options for routing:

-* Routing is enabled through a `X-Function` header which matches a service name (function) directly.
+* Functions created on the overlay network can be invoked by: http://localhost:8080/function/{servicename}
 * Routing automatically detects Alexa SDK requests and forwards to a service name (function) that matches the Intent name
-* [todo] individual routes can be set up mapping to a specific service name (function).
+* Routing is enabled through a `X-Function` header which matches a service name (function) directly.

 Features: